 I’m not a doctor or nutritionist, but this succulent plant that apparently originated in Madagascar and made its way around the diaspora is well-known throughout generations to be helpful in that way as well as to assist with getting rid of a cough, congestion and to ‘draw’ pain and ‘information’ from inside a bruised area or sipped as a tea infusion.

 ‘Leaf of life‘ (another of its names) is a naturally regenerative plant that survives and thrives in most environments, regardless of soil quality and access to sun though they thrive after rainwater.
 When given a porous soil, reasonable sun and lots of love, they excel and brighten the space they’re in shooting forth leaves larger than your hand.

 You can grow an entire plant JUST from one leaf.

-If you ever manage to find or be given a leaf, set it on a cool counter top or on a window sill, give it a few days, make sure it’s lightly moist (always) and in two-twos you’re gonna see tiny bone-white roots springing around the circumference of the leaf.
+If you ever manage to find or be given a leaf, set it on a cool counter top or on a window sill or on some earth, give it a few days mainge sure it’s lightly moist and in two-twos you’re gonna see tiny bone-white roots springing around the circumference of the leaf.
 Once these get to about an inch or so, set them in good soil and watch a whole plant grow!
 Pick a leaf from that and bless a neighbour.